23 June 2021 – PART A

 Corporate boards should assess the impact of climate change on the company business model and how it will be adapted to meet the needs of a net zero economy as part of a long-term strategy.
 To what extent do companies adequately disclose how climate change is reflected in governance, strategy and risk?
 How many companies publicly set targets – and a timeframe – to reduce emissions in-line with 1.5°c global warming?
 Should investors have a binding vote on ‘say on climate plans’?

-> Marion de Marcillac, our Head of Climate Solutions, MSCI
+> Marion de Marcillac, Head of Climate Solutions, MSCI (France)

-> Marian Macindoe, Head of ESG Strategy & Engagement at Uber Technologies
+> Marian Macindoe, Head of ESG Strategy & Engagement, Uber Technologies (US)

 18:00-19:00 Plenary 3: Reviewing CEO incentives with a social and sustainable lens